-Rifftrax ran into this problem with The Avengers, with Joss Whedon's typically witty script.
+- As mentioned above, RiffTrax never does comedies precisely to avoid this Trope.
+They still ran into this problem with The Avengers, thanks to Joss Whedon's typically witty script.
 At one point Bill makes a joke only to have Tony Stark repeat it, and Mike responds, "I keep telling you, you have to make better jokes than Robert Downey Jr. or this whole thing collapses on itself!"

-Robot Chicken and The TV Land Awards have both featured skits that combine Sex and the City with The Golden Girls, or at least were aimed in that direction.
+- The TV Land Awards featured a skit that combines Sex and the City with The Golden Girls, or at least were aimed in that direction.
 Problem is, 70% of the humor in The Golden Girls derives from these aging women unashamedly talking about their sex lives.

 - The same punchline was attempted by Robot Chicken, though they ramped it up with Refuge in Audacity (by which we mean on-screen, barely-censored sex) as a back-up punchline.
 As frank as The Golden Girls was about sex, it never had Sophia courting an entire high school basketball team (dressed like a cheerleader).